Metaswitch/sprout/docs/IscInterface.md

   and in particular does not reach a terminating UE.

 An application server may also initiate calls, but this is not handled specially within Sprout.
-It must set the `;orig` parameter if it requires originating handling on its request (in addition to terminating handling which is always applied).
+It must set the `;orig` parameter on the URI in the `Route:` header pointing at Sprout if it requires originating handling on its request (in addition to terminating handling which is always applied).

-Sprout call processing
+S-CSCF call processing
 ----------------------

 Within Sprout, an initial request receives